Twice as nice: why bunnies need a friend

 "Snowy and George have settled in beautifully!
 They are just adorable and now very much part of the family.
 I never thought I would have two rabbits hopping around my living room, I particularly enjoy the workout I get trying to get them back into their hutch at night!
 They're so good-natured and relaxed and I put that down to them being looked after so well in foster care.
 I'm also very thankful that SPCA desexed them, it really made getting them and settling them in very easy.
 I say to anyone now who would like a rabbit, to go through SPCA," Judith says.

 Love isn’t all they need

 If you have two or more bonded rabbits, they’ll not only be able to keep each other company, but it stops them from becoming bored, as they have a partner in crime – literally!
 In addition to this, they will need enough space to live a happy and healthy life, and plenty of enrichment too.
-You can check out information about rabbit enrichment, the best-suited accommodation for two rabbits, and much more on our website here.
+For more information on rabbit care, click here.